James Marshall & Co.: History

 The firm has its origin in a partnership between James Marshall (1845–1925 — see biography below), a Scots-born draper, and William Taylor (died 1913), accountant, who worked in different branches of the drapery business belonging to J. A. "Johnny" Northmore (died 1891).

 As Marshall & Taylor they opened a drapery business in December 1872 at 12 Hindley Street, a few doors from Beach's restaurant.

 In June 1875 they opened a second establishment, at 87 Rundle Street.

 In 1879, the extensive business of John Hodgkiss & Co. came on the market.

 Both G. & R. Wills & Co. and D. & W. Murray were interested in the company's wholesale business, and agreed that whichever was successful, Marshall should take over the retail side.

 Accordingly, Marshall and Taylor, in company with Henry Thomas Fry and J. W. Porter, who were then warehousemen with G. & R. Wills, took over the extensive Hodgkiss premises at 26–28 Rundle Street and a warehouse around the corner on Stephens place, which became Marshall's furniture store and showrooms.
 They sold the old business at 12 Hindley and 87 Rundle streets to Hall & McLean.

 In 1881 they took over William Parkin's drapery store at 30 Rundle Street, which he had engaged his nephew J. W. Parkin to manage, but found the arrangement unsatisfactory.

 In March 1882 much of their stock was destroyed by fire which started in No. 26 but the buildings were repaired, and insurance covered Marshall's losses.
 The other premises seriously affected were those of Donaldson, Andrews, & Sharland at 18–24 Rundle Street.

 In 1883 or 1884 Fry left the partnership to concentrate on evangelical work, and in 1885 Frederick Allen Lakeman was persuaded to leave G. &.
 R. Wills as his replacement.

 Fry returned around 1888 and was re-admitted to the partnership; he lost his life in a horse carriage accident ten years later.

 In 1885 they leased the shop at 24 Rundle Street from Donaldson, Andrews, & Sharland, and in 1889 purchased it from R. C. Andrews, of that company.

 In 1890 they had separate departments in each of four contiguous addresses: 24, 26, 28, and 30 Rundle Street, and a furniture warehouse on Stephens Place.
-They also had warehouses at 17 Fore Street and 20 Jewin Crescent, London, UK.
+They also had warehouses at 17 Fore Street and 20 Jewin Crescent, London, England.